galamo/nodejs_115/Lesson_1/readme.md

 1. create new entry point
 2. HTTP GET /users
 3. the API will return 10 random users ( create json )

+4. create new entry point
+5. HTTP GET /search
+6. query param id=userId
+7. if user id is not sent in the middleware - send back bad request status 400